betaflight/betaflight/README.md

 ### Requirements for the submission of new and updated target configuration

-The requirements for pull requests adding new targets or modifying existing targets are as follows:
+The requirements for pull requests adding new targets or modifying existing targets are available on the [betaflight.com website](https://www.betaflight.com/docs/development/manufacturer/requirements-for-submission-of-targets).

-1. Read the [hardware specification](https://www.betaflight.com/docs/development/manufacturer/manufacturer-design-guidelines).
-In order for the target to be considered "Betaflight Supported" it will need to meet these guidelines.

-2. Make sure you read the details for inclusion in the [cloud build system](https://www.betaflight.com/docs/development/manufacturer/config-target-guidance).

-3. For any new target that is to be added, only a target config file into https://github.com/betaflight/config needs to be submitted.
-See the [instructions](https://www.betaflight.com/docs/development/manufacturer/creating-configuration) for how to create a target configuration.

-4. For changes to existing targets, the change needs to be applied to the target config (similar to point 3 above).

 ## Features